Analysis of kinetic Langevin Monte Carlo under the stochastic exponential Euler discretization from underdamped all the way to overdamped: Discussions

 \section{Discussions}

 In this work, we have presented new results on the Wasserstein contraction (\cref{section:convergence_stationarity}) and asymptotic bias (\cref{section:asymptotic_bias}) of kinetic Langevin dynamics discretized via the stochastic exponential Euler scheme.
-Our results are in accordance with past results~\citep{sanz-serna_wasserstein_2021,dalalyan_sampling_2020,altschuler_shifted_2025} in the underdamped regime, but are general enough to accommodate all of the different parameter choices in past works, for example, large friction $\gamma \asymp \sqrt{\beta}$ and fixed inverse mass $\eta \asymp 1$~\citep{dalalyan_sampling_2020,altschuler_shifted_2025} versus fixed friction $\gamma \asymp 1$ versus small inverse mass $\eta \asymp 1/\beta$~\citep{sanz-serna_wasserstein_2021}.
+Our results are in accordance with past results~\citep{sanz-serna_wasserstein_2021,dalalyan_sampling_2020,altschuler_shifted_2025} in the underdamped regime, but are general enough to accommodate all of the different parameter choices in past works, for example, large friction $\gamma \asymp \sqrt{\beta}$ with fixed inverse mass $\eta \asymp 1$~\citep{dalalyan_sampling_2020,altschuler_shifted_2025} versus fixed friction $\gamma \asymp 1$ with small inverse mass $\eta \asymp 1/\beta$~\citep{sanz-serna_wasserstein_2021}.
 Furthermore, we have extended the convergence guarantees of KLMC to the overdamped regime ($\gamma \to \infty$).
 This demonstrates that the exponential integrator does \textit{not} degenerate in the overdamped limit as long as proper time scaling $h \propto \gamma$ is applied.
 This contrasts with the conclusion of \citet{leimkuhler_contraction_2024}, as their analysis required stronger constraints on the parameters, which prevented time acceleration.
+While our results are primarily of theoretical interest, they yield a practical conclusion: For a given $\gamma$, larger step sizes ($h \propto \gamma$) can be used than previously prescribed by the theory ($h \propto 1/\gamma$).
+One limitation of our analysis, however, is that the benefits of larger step sizes did not materialize in the complexity analysis (\cref{thm:explicit_iteration_complexity}).
+This is because the asymptotic bias bound in \cref{thm:asymptotic_bias} is too complicated to be used in the complexity analysis, and the approximation in \cref{thm:asymptotic_bias_special_cases} had to be used.

 Now that we know the fact that the exponential integrator does not degenerate as long as proper time acceleration is applied, it is rather surprising that the OBABO and BAOAB discretization of the kinetic Langevin diffusion reduces to LMC \textit{without} any sort of explicit time scaling of the parameters~\citep{leimkuhler_contraction_2024}.
 This suggests that, somehow, splitting schemes implicitly experience automatic time acceleration, which would be interesting to identify in their respective analysis.
+Another related future direction, which was raised by one of the reviewers during review, is whether we could systematically check the non-degeneracy of discretization schemes. \textit{i.e.} come up with a general condition that tests whether a specific discretization scheme achieves a non-degenerate overdamped limit.
+As this work focuses specifically on the exponential integration scheme, we leave these to future work.

 Furthermore, our bounds on asymptotic bias revealed a more precise dependence on the friction $\gamma$.
 In particular, the bias increases with $\gamma$ in the underdamped regime, whereas it decreases with $\gamma$ in the overdamped regime.
 It would be interesting to see if a similar dependence on $\gamma$ exhibits in the asymptotic bias of alternative discretization schemes.
 Furthermore, our bounds on the asymptotic bias exhibit a clear phase transition from the overdamped regime to the underdamped regime.
 Numerically solving the critical point suggests that the transition happens around $h \gamma = 1.69$.
 It would be curious to see if this phase transition also consistently happens at $h \gamma \approx 1.69$ for other discretizations as well.